 There’s a small stream near the entrance, and after that it’s all trees and rocks.

-The main trail is a 5-mile loop within a decent amount of uphill walking.
+The main trail is a 5.4-mile loop within a decent amount of uphill walking.
 I saw a few people riding mountain bikes up the hill, which was an impressive display of leg power.
 I just stuck with the walking trail myself.
+Despite the ridge, there aren’t any great scenic views, as the trees block the ability to see great distances.